ibm-cloud-docs/vpc/using-vpn.md

 {: #using-vpn}
 [comment]: # (linked help topic)

-You can use the {{site.data.keyword.cloud}} VPN for VPC service to securely connect your VPC to another private network.
+You can use the {{site.data.keyword.cloud}} VPN for VPC service to securely connect your virtual private cloud to another private network.
 You can use VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network or another VPC.
 {:shortdesc}

 Currently, only policy-based routing is supported.